CEO – Sheeraz Haji

 Managing Director Europe & Asia – Richard Youngman

-Richard Youngman is responsible for driving the growth of the Cleantech Group’s activities outside North America, especially in Europe and Israel, and Asia.
+Richard Youngman is responsible for driving the growth of Cleantech Group’s activities outside North America, especially in Europe and Israel, and Asia.
 He is based in Cleantech Group’s office in London.

-Richard has more than five years experience researching cleantech innovation, venture capital markets, and start-ups across Europe and Globally.
+Richard has more than seven years experience researching cleantech innovation, venture capital markets, and start-ups across Europe and Globally.
 He is a regular keynote speaker at major cleantech events and is the driving force behind the annual Global Cleantech 100, a list of the World’s most promising private cleantech companies.
 He authors periodic reports, such as The Rise of the Corporation in Cleantech.

 Most recently, he was Vice President of Research & Operations at Library House, where he ran the Library House Research team, which discovered and collected the information about high-growth companies that underpinned that company’s data, analytical, and event services.
 Before Library House, Richard ran his own advisory firm conducting research and consulting on the measurement and evaluation of intangible assets and intellectual capital for organizations such as the European Commission.
 This followed nine years building a broad-based finance and research background with leading financial institutions such as ABN AMRO, Barclays Capital and BZW in the City of London.
 His work was centered on the debt markets and revolved around financing M&A deals and advising clients on achieving alignment between their financial and strategic plans.
 Richard has an MA from Cambridge University, and an MBA from Theseus International Management Institute, Sophia Antipolis, France.

 Michael Ellis leads Cleantech Group’s Advisory practice, bringing expertise in strategy, marketing, and change management.